clean-code-craft-tcq-1/test-for-analytics-Harshitha0306/README.md

 |---------------------------|---------------|---
-Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | Yes           | Libraries can be used for PDF conversion.Hence it is a part of software being developed
+Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | No            | Libraries can be used for PDF conversion.Hence it is tested as a fake function(Assuming actual PDF conversion cannot be checked)
 Counting the breaches       | Yes           | Total Occurance of number of breaches in a month is a part of the software being developed
 Detecting trends            | Yes           | Date & Time when the reading was continuously increasing for 30 minutes is recorded as part of the software being developed
-Notification utility        | Yes           | Status of Notification sent to the mail receipent is a part of the software being developed
+Notification utility        | Yes           | Notification is triggered and Status of Notification sent to the mail receipent can be tested as a mock function(incase of Failure in notification sent)

 ### List the Test Cases